xiatg/httpProxy/README.md

 # httpProxy

-This repository was part of the assignment 1 in CS3103 (Autumn 2021) in NUS.
+*This repository was part of the assignment 1 in CS3103 (Autumn 2021) in NUS.*

+A http/https proxy that supports multi-threading, https tunneling, telemetry and blacklisting, written in C.

 ## Program Design
 ### proxy implementation